HouseElves/kanji_time_public/docs/source/design/report_addon.rst

 The most important aspect of the Add-on contract is to give a standard location for finding a report's code and data.

-:func:`kanji_time.execute_report` seperates the actions of loading inital data and instantiating the report generator.
+:func:`kanji_time.execute_report` separates the actions of loading initial data and instantiating the report generator.
 This is with an eye to the future of possibly sending a lengthy data access off into the background while attending to other tasks.

-The key player once we've loaded data and bound it to the report is the report's implementatino of PageController.
+The key player once we've loaded data and bound it to the report is the report's implementation of PageController.

 :class:`reports.controller.PageController`

     This protocol defines the behavior for generating any paginated report.
-    It lets reports define different layouts based on a page type (say summary vs detail pages) and allows reports to populate thier layouts with data on a per-page basis.
+    It lets reports define different layouts based on a page type (say summary vs detail pages) and allows reports to populate their layouts with data on a per-page basis.

 There is a lot going on in a page controller.
 So much that Kanji Time provides a solid implementation of the protocol in the form of a mixin.